 - See at first glance whether a network is implicated in an issue.

-You can monitor the following types of network performance data:
+You can monitor the following types of network data:

-- SNMP data: Simple Network Management Protocol (SNMP) is an application–layer protocol for exchanging management information between network devices.
-To send SNMP data to New Relic One, see Set up SNMP data monitoring.
+- Device performance via SNMP: Simple Network Management Protocol (SNMP) is an application–layer protocol for exchanging management information between network devices.
+To send SNMP data to New Relic, set up SNMP data monitoring.

-- Network flow data: It captures information about the IP traffic going to and from network interfaces in your on-premises network.
-To send network flow data to New Relic One, see Set up network flow data monitoring.
+- Network flow logs: It captures information about the IP traffic going to and from network interfaces in your on-premises network.
+To send network flow data to New Relic, set up network flow data monitoring.

 We recommend configuring both SNMP and network flow data for better visibility into your network.
 This will provide both performance metrics and traffic patterns to troubleshoot and optimize your network.

 Our solution is based on the ktranslate docker container developed by our partner, Kentik.
-This single container image is hosted in your environment to collect and process your data to be exported to the Event, Metric, and Log APIs in New Relic One’s Telemetry Data Platform (TDP).
+This single container image is hosted in your environment to collect and process your data to be exported to the Event, Metric, and Log APIs and displayed in New Relic.